Full-Time; Remote (Based in the Bay Area)

 About this Opportunity

 Technovation is seeking a Program Manager based in the Bay Area to focus on our US club and chapter expansion.
-The manager will spend 30% of their time on creating and growing 1-2 Technovation Clubs serving underrepresented students in the Bay Area, 60% of their time cultivating and supporting new partners from strategic locations and partnerships across the US (virtually), and 10% on program team support.
+The manager will spend 40% of their time on creating and growing 1 Technovation Clubs serving underrepresented students in the Bay Area, 35% of their time cultivating and supporting new partners from strategic locations, and partnerships across the US (virtually), and 25% on program team support.

 The ideal candidate is passionate about our mission to empower girls to create technology solutions for problems they identify in their community.
 This is a chance to be a part of a leading education technology nonprofit, in service to tens of thousands of girls and families in more than 100 countries.
 We believe that with the right learning opportunities and support, everyone has the ability to learn and become technology creators.

-- Identify locations, potential partners, and girls in underserved communities in the Bay Area; create and lead 1-2 clubs [each serving ~30 girls] there in the 2023 Technovation Girls season.
+- Identify locations, potential partners, and girls in underserved communities in the Bay Area; create and lead 1 club [serving ~30 girls] there in the 2023 Technovation Girls season.
 This will require in-person presence 1-2x/week.

 - Grow existing partnerships in the US, supporting current ambassadors